You are here:

 Health behavior changes: Certain activities can help improve a person’s ability to function independently and maintain a positive outlook.

 Medications: Most people who have rheumatoid arthritis take medications.
-Some medications (analgesics) are used only for pain relief; others [corticosteroids and nonsteroidal anti-inflammatory drugs (NSAIDs)] are used to reduce inflammation.
-Still others, often called disease-modifying antirheumatic drugs (DMARDs), are used to try to slow the course of the disease.
-The newest and perhaps most promising class of arthritis medications are the biologic response modifiers.
+Some medications (analgesics) are used only for pain relief; others, such as corticosteroids and nonsteroidal anti-inflammatory drugs (NSAIDs), are used to reduce inflammation.2 Still others, often called disease-modifying antirheumatic drugs (DMARDs), are used to try to slow the course of the disease.
+Common DMARDs include hydroxychloroquine, leflunomide, methotrexate, and sulfasalazine.
+Other DMARDs—called biologic response modifiers—may be used in people with more serious disease.
 These are genetically engineered medications that help reduce inflammation and structural damage to the joints by interrupting the cascade of events that drive inflammation.
-Currently, seven biologic response modifiers are approved for rheumatoid arthritis.
+Currently, several biologic response modifiers are approved for rheumatoid arthritis, including abatacept, adalimumab, anakinra, certolizumab, etanercept, golimumab, infliximab, rituximab, tocilizumab, and tofacitinib.
 They work in one of several ways:

 For many years, doctors initially prescribed aspirin or other pain-relieving drugs for rheumatoid arthritis, and waited to prescribe more powerful drugs only if the disease worsened.
 In recent decades this approach to treatment has changed as studies have shown that early treatment with more powerful drugs—and the use of drug combinations instead of one medication alone—may be more effective in reducing or preventing joint damage.
 Someone with persistent rheumatoid arthritis symptoms should see a doctor familiar with the disease and its treatment to reduce the risk of damage.